benedwards44/SFBambooSample/README.md

-# SFBamboo
+# BambooSalesforce
-Sample project for deployment repositories to Salesforce using Bamboo
+Sample project for deploying repositories to Salesforce using Bamboo